-The news has already made the rounds among fans of the game: it was fighting in the virtual arena of the board game Golem Arcana.
-About half a year ago I presented Golem Arcana as a beacon of hope for a meaningful symbiosis of board game and tablet app and now the US manufacturer HBS is announcing the end of the board game title.
-For fans of the series, the news came as a surprise.
-The German publisher Pegasus Spiele has meanwhile also commented on the topic and has confirmed the fears of German Golem Arcana fans: There will be no more content in this country either.
+The news has already made the rounds among fans of the game: it has been fought out in the virtual arena of the board game Golem Arcana.
+About six months ago I presented Golem Arcana as a hope for a sensible symbiosis of board game and tablet app and now the US manufacturer HBS is announcing the end of the board game title.
+The news came as a surprise to fans of the series.
+Also the German publisher Pegasus Spiele has now commented on the topic and confirmed the fears of German Golem Arcana fans: There will be no more content in this country either.

 But why the sudden end for Golem Arcana?
 In the following article I would like to explain why the board game could have failed.
 I am particularly interested in your opinions at the end of the series.

 Two go in, one goes out.
 That was the original concept of the 2-player title Golem Arcana.
 Now, after the sudden out of line, it looks like not too many players want to get into the arena.
 One could almost be inclined Golem Arcana can be described as extremely successful, at least when you consider the sheer number of expansions that have appeared.
 There are 17 in number and there would have been a few more if the manufacturer HBS hadn't pulled the plug, surprisingly: Without juice, there would be no high-tech golems.
 Of course, the title will remain available for the time being and fans can continue to use the existing figures.
 On the other hand, there will no longer be any new extensions.
 As a trigger for the end of Golem Arcana seemingly unfulfilled financial expectations are seen.
 The fact that fewer and fewer players wanted to set foot in the arena, however, must have a reason.